awsdocs/aws-codebuild-user-guide/doc_source/report-group-test-cases.md

 | --- |
 | The test reporting feature is in preview release for CodeBuild and is subject to change\. |

  You specify the test result files and their location for each report group in the `reports` section of your build project's buildspec file\.
-For more information, see [Reports Syntax in the Buildspec File](build-spec-ref.md#reports-buildspec-file)\.
+For more information, see [Reports Syntax in the buildspec file](build-spec-ref.md#reports-buildspec-file)\.

  The following is a sample `reports` section that specifies two report groups for a build project\.
 One is specified with its ARN, the other with a name\.
 The `files` section specifies the files that contain the test case results\.
 The optional `base-directory` section specifies the directory where the test case files are located\.
 The optional `discard-paths` section specifies whether paths to test result files uploaded to an S3 bucket are discarded\.